bioinformatics-policlinicogemelli/ALOA/README.md

 ```

 ### 3. Descriptive
 This folder output contains barplots of raw and/or normalized markers counts for each patient and for each group.
-Merged files generated from previous section are the input files of this section.
+Merged files generated from the previous section are the input files of this section.
 Counts are saved into csv files (*csv* folder) and visualized through **barplot** figures saved into *Barplot* folder.

 ⚠️ Two different formulas are used for count normalization in barplots (*Norm_count_patientname.csv*) and in boxplots (*all_norm_count_patientsname*).
 For more details see [functions ](./functions.md) section.

-When two or more groups are listed, a statistical comparison on marker counts is made to seek for significance difference between groups.
-Statistics is computed on raw and normalized counts.
+When two or more groups are listed, a statistical comparison on marker counts is made to seek for significant differences between groups.
+Statistics are computed on raw and normalized counts.
 Results, saved into *Box_Plot* folder, are shown on **box plot** figures and statistical annotation is made through [TAP ](https://github.com/Discovery-Circle/tap) library.

 ```
 Descriptive